Philip Morris International

 PMI has worked with numerous Public Relations (PR) and law consultancies:

 - In January 2020, PMI released a white paper entitled “Unsmoke Your Mind: Pragmatic Answers to Tough Questions for a Smoke-Free Future”.
 The company enlisted the consulting firm Povaddo, which works across public affairs, strategy and research, to conduct an opinion-based survey of smokers across 14 countries.

 - In December 2019, researchers and academic institutions received invitations from the consulting firm, Handshake, to commission research on behalf of PMI on how companies navigate corporate transformation.

 - In 2016, Philip Morris UK was a client of London-based PR and communications company Instinctif Partners.

 - That same year, media also linked Brussels-based PR company Pantarhei Advisors to Philip Morris.

-- IN 2014, UK-based Media Intelligence Partners were PMI's media contact during Sir Cyril Chantler's plain packaging review.
+- In 2014, UK-based Media Intelligence Partners was PMI's media contact during Sir Cyril Chantler's plain packaging review.

 - In 2014, German PR company Communications & Network Consulting AG (CNC) listed Philip Morris as a client on the EU Transparency Register.